-Finally, the long waited “Queen” gown I made for my daughter is published here!!!!
-With details and photographs, including those taken during the performance
+Finally, the long waited queen gown costume I made for my daughter is published here!!!!
+With details and photographs, including those taken during the performance 🙂

 A big thank you to all of you who encouraged me to sew it instead of buying it off-the-shelf.
-I never thought that I could finish it on time when I was given only 7 days before she wears it for the dress rehearsal and 11 days for the performance.
-I thought of getting one off-the shelf and embellishing it but I knew I wouldn’t be satisfied with the result.
+I never thought that I could finish this queen gown costume on time when I was given only 7 days before she wears it for the dress rehearsal and 11 days for the performance.
+I thought of getting one off-the-shelf and embellishing it but I knew I wouldn’t be satisfied with the result.
 So……

-Every time I walk into my craft room and see the gown hanging there, I’d think “I made this?”
+Every time I walk into my craft room and see the queen gown costume hanging there, I’d think “I made this?”
 It is just like a dream that I spent 7 late nights and early mornings (I have a day job, so I can only sew it at night) to get it finished, with no pattern to follow!!!!
-Even my daughter couldn’t believe that it was made by her mum as I didn’t let her see the gown until I almost finish it.
-By the way, kids are not allowed to enter my craft room, with pins and needles every where, it is a dangerous playground!!!
+Even my daughter couldn’t believe that it was made by her mum as I didn’t let her see the queen gown costume until I was almost completed it.
+By the way, kids are not allowed to enter my craft room, with pins and needles everywhere, it is a dangerous playground!!!

-If you wish to made this gown, there are some online gown patterns available in places like McCall and SewingPattern.com.
-But you can’t find mine there, oppppsss!
+If you wish to make this gown, there are some online gown patterns available in places like McCall and SewingPattern.com.

 The cutting began after the kids went to bed and there was no one to disturb me.
 I was excited and started to cut the fabric, made a few mistakes and wasted some fabrics though.
 Well, at least I learned something through-out the process.

-I made the black top (right) on the first sewing night and let my daughter try on it to check if the measurement was correct, and her first reaction was “Mummy, why did you use black, I don’t like it!”…. emmmm… I had the same opinion too, so I wasn’t surprise when she made that comment.
+I made the blacktop (right) on the first sewing night and let my daughter try on it to check if the measurement was correct, and her first reaction was “Mummy, why did you use black, I don’t like it!”…. mmmm… I had the same opinion too, so I wasn’t surprised when she made that comment.
 Without a second thought, I trashed the first night effort and replaced the black satin with white satin, resulting in a white-red-gold combination (left).
-And, I also extended the V-waist a little as the first pattern was too short and the V is not noticeable… problem with self design pattern… lol!!!
+And, I also extended the V-waist a little as the first pattern was too short and the V is not noticeable… problem with a self-design pattern… lol!!!

 Next, on to the sleeves.
 That was a pair of puffed sleeves where I embellished it with 3 stripes of ribbons.